 The greatest point of vulnerability for Costa’s Hummingbirds is when they are nesting.
 Many predators go after hummingbird eggs.
 These include snakes, lizards, and small animals.
 A few larger species of birds, such as jays, also like to eat the hummingbird’s eggs.
 Not as many animals target the adult birds.
 Some, such as Greater Roadrunners, will eat a Costa’s Hummingbird when they can catch them.

 The bigger threats to these hummingbirds are competition for resources and changes in their habitat.
-Their distribution across parts of the southwest overlaps some with their close relative, the Anna’s Hummingbird.
-They eat nectar from many of the same plant species and competition for resources can get fierce.
+Their distribution across parts of the southwest overlaps a little with their close relative, the Anna’s Hummingbird.
+They eat nectar from many of the same plant species, and competition for resources can get fierce.
 In areas where humans and development have decreased the available flowers significantly, this can become a problem.

 Climate change also alters the breeding and wintering habits and locations of Costa’s Hummingbirds.
 They travel to the California coast during the summer to avoid the harsh temperatures in the desert.
 As these temperatures increase, it makes it difficult for these hummingbirds to maintain their same patterns.
 This impacts their breeding as well as their overall survival.
 Drought and wildfires also affect the available food sources for Costa’s Hummingbirds.